knee107/todo-REST-API-Spring-Boot/README.md

 # README
 ## Instruction for running the app
 1. Clone repository.
-2. Open the project using your preferred IDE.
-(Ex.
-Intellij IDEA)
-3. Make sure you have a Mysql server running.
+2. Make sure you have Docker and is running.
-4. Create a database with the following name: testdb, you can modify it in the application.properties file with this line: jdbc:mysql://localhost:3306/testdb?allowPublicKeyRetrieval=true&useSSL=false
-5. Modify the username and pawsord in the file mention above with this line: spring.datasource.username=testUsername spring.datasource.password=testpasword
-6. Run the application.
+3. To run this application, go to terminal, run command: docker-compose up
-7. Test the API using Rest Client (Ex.
+4. Test the API using Rest Client (Ex.
 Postman) by using Port No : 8080 (http://localhost:8080/api)
+5. To stop the application, run command: docker-compose down

+## The compose docker image is also uploaded to docker hub
+1. Run command: docker pull knee1997/todo-rest-api-spring-boot_app:1.0.0

 ## Aplication Demo using Postman
 1. Add Item